pdacity/bludit_docker/README.md

 # Bludit Docker Image (Alpine based)
 You can run Bludit as a Docker container.
-Image based in Alpine Linux 3.7, php 5.6 and latest bludit.
+Image based in Alpine Linux 3.7, php 5.6 (with healthcheck) and latest bludit.
+The size of container only 32 MB !

 ### Run the container